Stage 1 Fire Restrictions in effect for unincorporated plains areas east of Highway 93 (South Foothills), Broadway, and US 36 (North Foothills)

 • Determine the best option for construction and present it to residents for review and potential acceptance

-If residents and the county agree to move forward, PW will prepare a budget for Board of County Commissioners (BOCC) review for the following year’s implementation.
+If residents and the county agree to move forward, PW will prepare a budget for the Board of County Commissioners’ (BOCC) review for the following year’s implementation.
 With BOCC approval:

 • PW will provide a petition form for neighborhood circulation for formal petition to the BOCC to place the formation and taxation issue on the November ballot.

-• Petition must be completed by the end of June to be included in the upcoming November ballot
+• Petition must be completed and submitted to the County with requisite signatures by the end of June to be included in the upcoming November ballot

 • Petition must be signed by 30% or 200 registered voters in the proposed district to move to ballot